4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

         els = [By.XPATH, By.CSS_SELECTOR, By.PARTIAL_LINK_TEXT]
         return WebDriverWait(driver, x).until(EC.presence_of_element_located((els[y], z)))

-This function is just a short hand for the 'WebDriverWait' method, my preferred method in selecting HTML elements whenever Selenium is utilized.
+This function is really just shorthand for the Selenium 'WebDriverWait' method, my preferred method in selecting HTML elements.
 It looks neater and is convenient to use in the console.

 #### **_Credential Handling_**